-THIS YEAR we had seven graduating philosophy majors.
-The seniors this year are: Ben Brewer, Jackie Burgett, Marc Moody, Joel Morrow, Liz Quimby, Megan Ujakovich-Gometz, and Geran Wales.
+IN MAY 2013 we had seven graduating philosophy majors.
+They are: Ben Brewer, Jackie Burgett, Marc Moody, Joel Morrow, Liz Quimby, Megan Ujakovich-Gometz, and Geran Wales.

 Philosophy Department faculty and seniors.
 (From left to right: Chad Wiener, Ben Brewer, Liz Quimby, Adam Arola [former adjunct faculty], Ramona Ilea, Dave Boersema, Megan Ujakovich-Gometz, Katharine Loevy.
 Not pictured: Joel Morrow, Garen Wales, Marc Moody, Jackie Burgett)